bbcf/bs/doc/source/plugins.rst

                """
                return {'track_1' : 'The first file.
 Required', 'track_2' : 'The second file.
 Required', 'thr' : 'a threshold.'}

+           def files(self):
+               '''
+               Here give the parameters that need to be filled with a list of files
+               '''
+               return ['track_1', 'track_2']

            def process(self, **kw):
                """